 2. Who can I speak to about my results?

 Make sure you arrange to meet your personal tutor once you know your results.

 3. Where can I get feedback from?

-Check whether your school is organising a method of providing feedback to the appropriate programme group (the school should decide what the most effective method of providing feedback will be) e.g. examination feedback workshops, generic commentary (hosted on Vision), Individual student feedback sheets, 1-to-1 feedback from a Personal Tutor.
+Check whether your school is organising a method of providing feedback to the appropriate programme group.
+The School should decide what the most effective method of providing feedback will be.
+For example, examination feedback workshops, generic commentary (hosted on Vision), individual student feedback sheets, one-to-one feedback from a personal tutor.